Graded gamma rings: Preliminaries

-\end{definition} The homogeneous counterpart of the above definition follows. \begin{definition} Let $H$ and $H'$ be homogroupoids.
+\end{definition} The homogeneous counterpart of the above definition follows. \begin{definition}[\cite{agg}] Let $H$ and $H'$ be homogroupoids.
 The mapping $f:H\to H'$ is called \emph{quasihomomorphism} if $x\#y$ implies $f(x)\#f(y)$ and $f(xy)=f(x)f(y),$ $x,y\in H.$ A quasihomomorphism is called \emph{homomorphism} if the composability of nonidentity images implies the composability of the originals. \end{definition} As we have seen, homogroupoids are homogeneous parts of graded groups with induced partial operation.
-Analogously, an \emph{anneid} and a \emph{moduloid} represent homogeneous parts of a Krasner graded ring and a graded module, respectively, with induced operations.
-A ring $R$ is called \emph{graded} if $(R,+)$ is a commutative graded group in the above sense with graduation $\gamma_R:\Delta\to\mathrm{Sg}(R,+),$ $\gamma_R(\delta)=R_\delta,$ and if for all $\xi,\eta\in\Delta,$ $R_\xi R_\eta\subseteq R_\zeta,$ for some $\zeta\in\Delta,$ while a right $R$-module $M$ is \emph{graded} if $R$ is a graded ring and $M$ a commutative graded group with graduation $\gamma_M:D\to\mathrm{Sg}(M,+),$ $\gamma_M(d)=M_d,$ and if for all $\delta\in\Delta$ and $d\in D$ there exists $t\in D$ such that $M_dR_\delta\subseteq M_t$.
-As an example of a Krasner graded ring one can take for instance every group graded ring in the usual sense.
-However, there are important types of rings which are graded in Krasner's sense, but not necessarily group graded, such as the already mentioned ideal extension.\\ If $M$ and $M'$ are $A$-moduloids, than the mapping $f:M\to M'$ is called \emph{quasihomomorphism} if for all $x,y\in M, a\in A,$ $f(xa)=f(x)a$ and if $x\#y$ implies $f(x)\#f(y)$ and $f(x+y)=f(x)+f(y).$ A quasihomomorphism is called \emph{homomorphism} if moreover we have that the addibility of nonzero images implies the addibility of originals.
-A right $A$-moduloid $M$ is called \emph{right regular} if the mapping $a\to xa$ $(x\in M)$ from $A$ to $M$ is a homomorphism.
+Analogously, an \emph{anneid} and a \emph{moduloid} represent homogeneous parts of a graded ring and a graded module, respectively, with induced operations \cite{cha,ha,agg}.
+A ring $R$ is called \emph{graded} \cite{cha,ha,agg,ak2,ak1} if $(R,+)$ is a commutative graded group in the above sense with grading $\gamma_R:\Delta\to\mathrm{Sg}(R,+),$ $\gamma_R(\delta)=R_\delta,$ and if for all $\xi,\eta\in\Delta,$ $R_\xi R_\eta\subseteq R_\zeta,$ for some $\zeta\in\Delta,$ while a right $R$-module $M$ is \emph{graded} \cite{cha,ha,agg} if $R=\bigoplus_{\delta\in\Delta}R_\delta$ is a graded ring and $M$ a commutative graded group with grading $\gamma_M:D\to\mathrm{Sg}(M,+),$ $\gamma_M(d)=M_d,$ and if for all $\delta\in\Delta$ and $d\in D$ there exists $t\in D$ such that $M_dR_\delta\subseteq M_t.$ As an example of a graded ring one can take, for instance, every group graded ring in the usual sense.
+However, there are important types of rings which are graded in Krasner's sense, but not necessarily group graded, such as the already mentioned semidirect sums of rings (see also \cite{ak}).\\ If $M$ and $M'$ are $A$-moduloids, than the mapping $f:M\to M'$ is called a \emph{quasihomomorphism} \cite{cha,ha,agg} if for all $x,y\in M, a\in A,$ $f(xa)=f(x)a$ and if $x\#y$ implies $f(x)\#f(y)$ and $f(x+y)=f(x)+f(y).$ A quasihomomorphism is called a \emph{homomorphism} \cite{cha,ha,agg} if moreover we have that the addibility of nonzero images implies the addibility of originals.
+A right $A$-moduloid $M$ is called \emph{right regular} \cite{cha,ha,agg} if the mapping $a\to xa$ $(x\in M)$ from $A$ to $M$ is a homomorphism.
 An $A$-moduloid $M$ is called \emph{small} \cite{ha} if it is regular and if there exists $w$ such that $M=M(w)A.$